How to obey orders prohibiting guns and firearms

 Obey the judge’s order to turn in, sell, or store your firearms (guns), firearm parts, ammunition, and magazines

-If you have or own firearms (guns), firearm parts, ammunition, or magazines, you must do one of the following within 24 hours of being served with the restraining order:
+If you have or own firearms, firearm parts, ammunition, or magazines you must do one of the following within 24 hours of being served with the restraining order:

-- Store your firearms and other items with local law enforcement or a licensed gun dealer (you will likely have to pay a fee for storage)
+Store them with local law enforcement or a licensed gun dealer (you’ll likely have to pay a storage fee)

 -